Tatyana Deryugina

 • Bio

 Since Russia’s full-scale invasion in February 2022, I have also been active in helping Ukraine.
-In 2022, I co-founded Economists for Ukraine and I share my latest thoughts on the Ukraine Insights Substack.
-For general excellent coverage of the war, check out the Economist, Phillips O’Brien, and Institute for the Study of War (look for “sign up for email updates” on the right side).
+In 2022, I co-founded Economists for Ukraine.
+I share my latest thoughts on the Ukraine Insights Substack.
+For general excellent coverage of the war, check out the Economist, Phillips O’Brien, and Institute for the Study of War.

 Worried about democracy in the US?
 Join Country First, support high-quality independent news sources, and/or donate to the most impactful organizations fighting to protect democracy through Oath.